 Proposed Research and Methods: Identify the hypotheses to be tested (if any) and details of the methods to be used including the integration of experiments with theoretical and computational research efforts.

-Timetable of Activities: Timeline for all major activities including milestones and deliverables.
+Timetable of Activities: Timeline for all major activities.

 Project Objectives: This section should provide a clear, concise statement of the specific objectives/aims of the proposed project.